 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Situated among the rolling hills of Germany's premiere wine-growing region, Stuttgart is capital of the state of Baden-Wurttemberg in southwestern Germany.
-Dotted with beautiful buildings, impressive parks, and fantastic art museums, this modern city is a good touristic stopover due to its undulating wine estates, annual beer festival, mineral spa culture and acclaimed ballet, opera and philharmonic companies.
+Situated among the rolling hills of Germany's premiere wine-growing region, Stuttgart is the capital of the state of Baden-Wurttemberg in southwestern Germany.
+Dotted with beautiful buildings, impressive parks and fantastic art museums, this modern city is a good touristic stopover thanks to its undulating wine estates, annual beer festival, mineral spa culture and acclaimed ballet, opera and philharmonic companies.

-Charming olde worlde quarters like the Bohnenviertel (Bean District), with its sidewalk cafés and cobbled streets, meet the modern pedestrianised precincts of contemporary Stuttgart, such as Königstrasse, one of the longest shopping streets in Germany.
-A big city with a small-town atmosphere, visitors will find the bustling art nouveau Market Hall transports them to former, countrified years.
-Nowadays, this is where organic fruit and vegetables, aromatic cheeses and fresh fish from the North Sea can be found.
+Charming old world quarters such as the Bohnenviertel (Bean District), with its sidewalk cafes and cobbled streets, meet the modern pedestrianised precincts of contemporary Stuttgart, such as Königstraße, one of the longest shopping streets in Germany.
+A big city with a small-town atmosphere, visitors will find the bustling Art Nouveau Market Hall, especially, transports them to simpler times, where organic fruit and vegetables, aromatic cheeses and fresh fish from the North Sea are sold in abundance.
 Another must for any visitor to this city is a trip to one of Stuttgart's reputed mineral baths, be it the modern and luxurious Mineralbad Cannstatt or the Mineral Bath Berg, which exudes a wistful fifties charm.

-Stuttgart has a reputation as the 'cradle of the automobile'.
-Both the motorbike and four-wheel car were invented in Stuttgart and one of its most famous attractions is the enormous Mercedes-Benz Museum, with scores of immaculate vehicles on permanent display, including their new luxury models, racing cars and reputed antiques.
-If that doesn't whet your appetite, head across town to the Porsche Museum, also a delight for petrol heads.
+Stuttgart has a reputation as the cradle of motor vehicles.
+Both the motorbike and automobile were invented in Stuttgart and one of its most famous attractions is the enormous Mercedes-Benz Museum, with scores of immaculate vehicles on permanent display, including their new luxury models, racing cars and reputable antiques.
+The Porsche Museum is also just a short trip away.

-Built between 1838 and 1843 under King Wilhelm I of Wuerttemberg, the Old State Gallery in Stuttgart features a prestigious range of paintings, drawings, sculptures, watercolours and prints from the 14th to the 19th centuries, with Jerg Ratgeb, Canaletto, Memling and Rembrandt taking centre stage.
-Connected to the Old State Gallery, on the same level, is the New State Gallery, dedicated to the art of the 20th century.
-Looking at important schools within various art movements like Fauvism, German Expressionism, Die Brucke and Cubism, the New State Gallery includes works by masters such as Picasso, Beckmann, Schlemmer, Beuys, Kiefer and Klee.
-A common criticism of this otherwise very popular gallery is that there isn't much seating available in the actual exhibition rooms, but if you need a break the museum has a restaurant and a cafe that serves lovely light meals and refreshments.
-There is also a gift shop.
+Built between 1838 and 1843 under King Wilhelm I of Wuerttemberg, the Old State Gallery in Stuttgart features a prestigious range of paintings, drawings, sculptures and prints from the 14th to the 19th centuries, with Ratgeb, Canaletto, Memling and Rembrandt taking centre stage.
+On the same floor is the New State Gallery, dedicated to the art of the 20th century.
+Looking at important schools within various art movements such as Fauvism, German Expressionism, Die Brucke and Cubism, the New State Gallery includes works by masters such as Picasso, Beckmann, Beuys, Kiefer and Klee.

 Centrally located, Kunstmuseum Stuttgart is a work of art in itself.
 Its modern cuboid design transforms from a glass hexahedron during the day to reveal a colourful skeletal interior when lit up at night.
-Opened in 2005, the Kunstmuseum Stuttgart is renowned for its prestigious collection of work by Otto Dix, the famous German artist remembered for his realistic depictions of Weimar society and the brutality of war.
-The colourful and abstract art of Willi Baumeister and the mixed media work of contemporary artist Dieter Roth are also on display at the Kunstmuseum Stuttgart, along with ever-changing international exhibitions.
-Don't miss the museum shop and bookshop, or have a light snack at the onsite restaurant.
+Opened in 2005, the Kunstmuseum Stuttgart is renowned for its prestigious collection of work by Otto Dix, the famous German artist remembered for his ruthless depictions of Weimar society and brutality of war.
+The colourful and abstract art of Willi Baumeister and the mixed media work of contemporary artist Dieter Roth are also on display, along with ever-changing international exhibitions.

-Opened shortly before the start of the Football World Cup in Germany, the impressive Mercedes-Benz Museum is housed in a slick, contemporary building, an icon of modern architecture.
-With an exhibition space of almost 182,986 square feet (17,000m/sq), filling seven levels, the museum takes visitors on a chronological journey through the history of the Mercedes automobile, combining world events occurring at the same time as Benz breakthroughs and displaying more than 160 different vehicles from racing cars and concept cars to the pope mobile and airplane engines.
-Automobile aficionados will be in heaven but even for non-petrol heads there is a lot to see in this world-class museum which covers a lot of interesting history through the lens of the automobile.
+The impressive Mercedes-Benz Museum is housed in a slick, contemporary building, an icon of modern architecture.
+With an exhibition space filling seven storeys, it takes visitors on a chronological journey through the history of the Mercedes automobile; combining world events occurring at the same time as Karl Benz's breakthroughs and displaying more than 160 different vehicles, from racers and concept cars to aircraft engines and the popemobile.
+Automobile aficionados will be in heaven but even non-petrolheads will be intrigued.
 Visitors take the elevator to the top of the building and then wind their way down chronologically on a spiral until they reach the ground and the present day.
-There is a museum shop, a restaurant and a cafe/bar to be enjoyed on the premises.
-An audio guide is available.

-Sitting on one of the largest mineral water reserves in Europe, the inhabitants of Stuttgart have been enjoying its liquid vitality for more than two millennia and the famous mineral baths of Stuttgart are a major tourist attraction for the city.
-Nineteen natural springs pump something like 22 million litres of mineral water into Stuttgart on a daily basis so there is no shortage of this resource.
-Relaxing in a hot, steamy mineral bath is a good way to spend some of your down time and the water is thought to help with skin ailments and respiratory and heart problems; of course, relaxation brings with it a swathe of health benefits as well.
+Sitting on one of the largest mineral water reserves in Europe, the Mineral Baths of Stuttgart have been luring residents with its liquid vitality for more than two millennia.
+Relaxing in a hot, steamy mineral bath is a good way to spend some downtime, and the water is thought to help with skin ailments, respiratory issues and heart problems.
 Das Leuze, Mineralbad Cannstatt and Mineral Bath Berg all feature hot and cold mineral baths, saunas, hot tubs and swimming pools.
-Das Leuze is geared toward families with its playground, children's pool and bright colours, while Mineralbad Cannstatt caters more for adults looking for a haven of relaxation.
-Mineral Bath Berg is a 1950s gem, its iron-rich waters recognised by the state as a 'heilbad' for its medicinal properties.
+Das Leuze is geared toward families with its playground, children's pool and bright colours, while Mineralbad Cannstatt caters more for adults looking for a haven of tranquillity.
+Mineral Bath Berg is a 1950s gem, its iron-rich waters recognised by the state as a heilbad for its medicinal properties.

-The Porsche Museum in Stuttgart is a retrospective of more than 75 years of Porsche engineering and memorabilia.
-Porsche is both the smallest independent German automaker and the world's most profitable automaker.
-This museum is extremely popular with petrol heads but will also interest those who are not obsessed with cars as there is a lot to entertain and inform visitors.
-Although there used to be a much smaller Porsche Museum, the company wanted an inspiring place in which to display their corporate history and built and inaugurated an extraordinary building which opened to the public in 2009.
-The new Porsche Museum, which has become a city landmark, displays all the historical and contemporary knowledge about the Porsche brand as well as housing a collection of about 80 cars as well as a number of smaller exhibits.
+The Porsche Museum in Stuttgart covers more than 75 years of Porsche engineering and memorabilia.
+Extremely popular with petrolheads, it also interests those not obsessed with cars as there's loads of entertaining and informative exhibits and designs.
+The Porsche Museum, which has become a city landmark, displays all the historical and contemporary knowledge about the Porsche brand as well as housing a collection of about 80 cars as well as a number of smaller exhibits.
 They also put up regular special exhibitions and you can check for details on these temporary treats on their website.
-The museum offers free audio guides which are available in numerous languages and there is a special version for children.

 Stuttgart has an oceanic climate, with huge temperature swings from summer to winter.
 Summers are warm, with an average temperature of 68°F (20°C), although it can reach as high as 95°F (35°C) in July and August.
 Winters are long, lasting from December to March, with the coldest months (December and January) averaging temperatures around 32°F (0°C).
 Rainfall is spread evenly throughout the year, with an average of 9 to 10 rainy days per month.
 Summer is considered the best time to visit Stuttgart due to the long, sunny days.
 However, the heat and crowds at summer's peak mean many choose to visit in the early autumn (September and October).

-With good restaurants, superb local wineries, a hearty dose of culture, beer festivals, art galleries and some beautiful parks, Stuttgart has all the elements of a big city destination.
+With good restaurants, superb local wineries and a hearty dose of culture, along with beer festivals, art galleries and a host of beautiful parks, Stuttgart has all the elements of a big city.
 The variety of things to see and do in Stuttgart will impress visitors from all walks of life.
-Families can be swept up in the open spaces and thoroughly entertained at the planetarium and Wilhelma Zoo.
-The city's mineral-rich pools, saunas, hot tubs and spas lure those in search of health and relaxation.
-Car enthusiasts can enjoy the Porsche and Mercedes-Benz museums never cease to enthral.
+Families are swept up in the open spaces and thoroughly entertained at the planetarium and Wilhelma Zoo, while the city's mineral-rich pools, saunas, hot tubs and spas lure those in search of health, relaxation and rejuvenation.
+Car enthusiasts are predictably enamoured with their lot, as the Porsche and Mercedes-Benz museums never cease to enthral.

-Other attractions in Stuttgart include the city's impressive art galleries.
-The Kunstmuseum Stuttgart is housed in a building which is a work of modern art in itself.
-The Old and New State Gallery houses some real masterpieces dating from the 14th to the 19th centuries.
-The Palace Square, or Schlossplatz, is a must for visitors as it is the symbolic heart of the city, a popular meeting and greeting spot, and it adjoins the remarkable New Palace, a Baroque fortress built between 1748 and 1806.
+Other attractions in Stuttgart include its impressive art galleries: the Kunstmuseum Stuttgart is housed in a building which is considered a work of modern art in itself, while the Old and New State Gallery owns masterpieces dating from the 14th to the 19th centuries.
+The Palace Square (Schlossplatz) is a must for visitors as it's the symbolic heart of the city and a popular meeting spot adjoining the remarkable New Palace, a baroque fortress built between 1748 and 1806.

-Stuttgart can get swelteringly hot in summer and bitterly cold in winter, so the best time to visit is in the shoulder seasons, in autumn or spring.
-At the end of August and during the month of September visitors can join the fun at the Wine Village Festival, tasting more than 200 different wines, or enjoy music and merrymaking at the Cannstatt Beer Festival, the second largest beer festival after Munich's Oktoberfest.
-The city shimmers in springtime, as do the parks and surrounding vineyards, which play host to a plethora of different festivals.
+Stuttgart can get swelteringly hot in summer and bitterly cold in winter, so the best time to visit is in the shoulder seasons.
+At the end of August and during the month of September, visitors can join the fun at the Wine Village Festival and taste more than 200 different wines, or enjoy music and merrymaking at the Cannstatt Beer Festival, the second largest beer festival after Munich's Oktoberfest.
+The city shimmers in springtime, as do the parks and surrounding vineyards, which host a plethora of different festivals.

 Your session has timed out due to inactivity.